Spring23-CS5008-BOS-Lionelle/hw1-intro-to-linux-and-git/instructions/README.md

 **NOTICE**: All assignments will need to have _at least_ three commits to earn full points.
 Most assignments will have many more than that (this is the only one who reaching three may be limited).

+> Lastly, but most importantly, this assignment will require you to search online for solutions.
+That is part of the learning process with computer science, so give yourself time to do it all!

 ## Part 1 - SSH
 👉🏽 **Task**:  SSH into the Khoury servers, and (optionally) setup your public/private keys for future use.
 You will take a screenshot and submit that screenshot as proof of completion.